AdnanH901/Netflix_Business_Analysis/README.md

 Insights and recommendations are provided on the following key areas:

 - **Churn Analysis:** An evaluation of general churn rate activity and churn rates across various sectors.
-- **Revenue Evaluation:** An investigation of Netflix's global revenue and scrutinisation of their pricing tiers to see if they can be optimised.
+- **Revenue Evaluation:** An investigation of Netflix's global revenue and scrutiny of their pricing tiers to see if they can be optimised.
 - **Engagement Insights:** An analysis of the most popular genres by country and why this is the case.

 Targeted SQL queries regarding various business questions are found [here](https://github.com/AdnanH901/Netflix_Business_Analysis/blob/main/PostgreSQL/netflix_business_analysis.sql).